bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 The problem is just that you don't figure it out so quickly, right?
 So and you don't know, right?
-As I've shown you on the slides, basically, the protocol is finished as soon as you get the signatures on the CoinJoin message, the content of the action from everybody else, then you have a signed CoinJoin.
+As I've shown you on the slides, basically, the protocol is finished as soon as you get the signatures on the CoinJoin message, the CoinJoin transaction from everybody else, then you have a signed CoinJoin.
 Then if naively then you think like the protocol is finished, I just need to broadcast the transaction to the network now and then it runs through.
 But yeah, like in reality, people could double spend maybe a minute later or so.
 Not sure how realistic a minute is.